MEDIAART-3BB3/VR-Tutorials/Tutorial_Virtual_Reality_Artwork-World-Building_and_Futurism.md

 - Go to [https://mediaart-3bb3.github.io/vr_assets_fall_2024/](https://mediaart-3bb3.github.io/vr_assets_fall_2024/) and follow the instructions to upload the 3D model you found

-- Copy the generated link and paste it in a `a-gltf-model` object.
+- Copy the generated link and paste it into a `a-gltf-model` object.
 See the example below:

 ```html
 <a-gltf-model src="https://mediaart-3bb3.github.io/vr_assets_fall_2024/3d-models/Rebbeca%20Street%20Alley.glb" position="11 1 -37.4" scale="0.5 0.5 0.5" rotation="0 80 0"